JuliaIPU/IPUToolkit.jl/docs/src/compiler.md

 ## Debugging compilation errors in codelets

+Writing codelets for the IPU takes some practice, because you cannot use any arbitrary construct or package as you would normally do when running code on a CPU.
 As mentioned above, codelets have to be statically compiled with `GPUCompiler.jl`, with all the limitations of this framework, which can only use a subset of the Julia language.
 Therefore, it happens frequently that you run into compilation errors while developing a codelet function, and you have then to resolve the issues, which usually involves removing [dynamic dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch) calls (which would require the JIT compiler at runtime), resolving [type-instabilities](https://docs.julialang.org/en/v1/manual/performance-tips/#Write-%22type-stable%22-functions), [avoiding memory allocations](https://docs.julialang.org/en/v1/manual/performance-tips/#Measure-performance-with-[@time](@ref)-and-pay-attention-to-memory-allocation), etc...
 If you have [`Cthulhu.jl`](https://github.com/JuliaDebug/Cthulhu.jl) installed, you can set [`IPUCompiler.DEBUG_COMPILATION_ERRORS`](@ref) to `true` to automatically open an interactive shell when compiling a codelet results into invalid LLVM IR, to more easily debug the codelet code.

+We suggest again taking a look at the code samples in the [`examples/`](https://github.com/JuliaIPU/IPUToolkit.jl/tree/main/examples) directory for learning how to write working IPU codelets in Julia.

 ```@docs
 IPUCompiler.DEBUG_COMPILATION_ERRORS